kermitt2/entity-fishing/doc/restAPI.rst

 Supported languages
 -------------------

 In the current version, only English, French and German are supported.
-We plan to experiment in the next months with Spanish and Italian.
+We plan to extend the support to with Spanish and Italian in the next iterations.

-Why a language like Greek cannot be supported by NERD?
-To support a language in (N)ERD, some open language resources and a large enough Wikipedia are necessary.
-For Greek for instance, we are unable to find open and freely available language resources to make possible the training of a named entity recogniser and the usage of a large covering morpho-syntactic lexicon.
-In addition, the Greek Wikipedia is too small to allow a meaningful rate of entity identification and the training of the machine learning models: the Greek Wikipedia is currently around position 50 of all Wikipedias1, similar to Uzbek and Latin, with around 129.000 articles (2.3% of the size of the English Wikipedia).

 The service returns an HTTP error 406 if the language of the text to be processed is not supported, see below.